 Sometimes you don't wanna type at all - that's where voice features come in.
 Both platforms have gotten scary good at this, but there are still differences.

-Android's voice typing capabilities are exceptional, particularly on Google's own devices.
-Google's speech recognition technology is industry-leading, and it shows in how accurately it captures speech across different accents and environments.
-Voice typing works offline on many Android devices too, which is super handy.
+Android's voice typing capabilities remain exceptional, particularly on Google's Pixel devices.
+Google's speech recognition technology continues to lead the industry, now powered by advanced AI models that understand context and speaker intent better than ever.
+The system accurately captures speech across different accents, dialects, and noisy environments.
+Voice typing works offline on many Android devices too, which is incredibly handy when you're in areas with spotty connectivity.

 One thing I've noticed is how Android handles background noise better during dictation.
 When I'm in a coffee shop, my Android phone still captures my words pretty accurately, while my iPhone struggles more.
 But the iPhone seems better at understanding natural pauses and adding punctuation without me having to say "period" or "comma."